ddrkaser/todo-list/todo-list/src/tools/gfp7m3.md

 Non-promoted or below-infraction entities may not trigger alert breaks but can still pose significant risks.
 Without proper testing of these entities, the model might unknowingly allow "less-apparent" suspicious activities to go undetected.
 As a result, the SBA rule may fail to identify trends or behaviors that are only visible when analyzing non-promoted or below-infraction entities.
 This oversight can lead to missed opportunities for strengthening the model, ensuring it is robust enough to detect a broad spectrum of risks.
 Such gaps could later be exploited by bad actors engaging in borderline suspicious activities, thus undermining the effectiveness of the model in risk mitigation.

+Here’s a refined version of your message:

+I can only fully grasp the last point—that MRMC is unable to evaluate whether the segmentation is appropriate.
+The issue arises because there’s no documentation explicitly explaining the AML risk profiles for each population group.
+While we understand that the population groups differ from each other, we cannot assess whether customers are placed in the correct population group without knowing what each group represents.

+For example, if we classify a customer as "elderly" and the customer's age is 20, we would easily recognize that the rating is wrong or that the age data is inaccurate.
+However, when it comes to population groups like INDIV1HR and INDIV2HR, we don't understand the difference (or at least don’t have clear definitions for them).
+So, how can we determine if a customer should belong to INDIV1HR or INDIV2HR?

+My interpretation may be arbitrary, so we should discuss this with Hardik tomorrow.